 Description: SCOG will prepare a plan to inform how SCOG may implement a resilience focus in its planning activities and investments.
 This plan will consider natural hazard risk and exposure on the surface transportation system in the Skagit region, as well as pilot analysis methods for future use.
-The federal Infrastructure Investment and Jobs Act provides for metropolitan planning organizations, such as SCOG, to optionally prepare a resilience improvement plan as part of the new Promoting Resilient Operations for Transformative, Efficient, and Cost-saving Transportation (PROTECT) Program.
+The federal Infrastructure Investment and Jobs Act provides for metropolitan planning organizations, such as SCOG, to optionally prepare a resilience improvement plan as part of the new Promoting Resilient Operations for Transformative, Efficient, and Cost-saving Transportation Program.
 SCOG applied for funding through the PROTECT discretionary grant program in August 2023, and was notified in April 2024 that the project was selected for these federal funds to expand the scope of this project to meet federal requirements.
-SCOG expects an announcement from FHWA prior to SFY 2025 on which grant applications were selected for funding.
 Prior to beginning the procurement process for professional services, SCOG expects to execute an agreement with FHWA in June/July 2024, adding the PROTECT discretionary federal funding to this project.